Jenny Voigts: Life and work

 Jenny Voigt's father was the Osnabrück Privy Counsellor Justus Möser, who was the regency for the Prince-Bishop of Osnabrück, Frederick, Duke of York and Albany, who was initially a minor and later constantly stayed abroad.
 Her mother was Regina Juliana Möser, née Brouning.
 Friedrich Nicolai, publisher and friend of the house, wrote of her: "... a rare woman, in spirit, heart and knowledge."
 The family belonged to the wealthy Osnabrück bourgeois families and lived in a spacious house in the Rococo style at Hakenstraße 10 in the center of Osnabrück.
 The Justus Möser secondary school was housed here until 2004.
 Neighbors were the von Bussche, von Nehem, von Morsey-Picard and von Stael-Wulften.
-Jenny's grandfather and great-grandfather were in the service of the Ernst August of Hanover.
+Jenny's grandfather and great-grandfather were in the service of the Elector Ernst August of Hanover.
 Her great-great-grandfather had been mayor of Osnabrück.

 Jenny had a brother who was one year younger than her.
 The Mösers later took two foster daughters into their home, Juliane von Lengerken and Friderike Friderici.
 The children grew up in the closed family circle.
 While the son was taught by a tutor, Jenny received lessons from her mother and a governess who was a friend of the family named Lindemann, who later became the wife of the Osnabrück lawyer Graff.
 In addition to her language training in English, Italian and French, she read English and French (Rousseau, Voltaire) works in the original.
 She also learned to play the piano.

 In the summer of 1766, Jenny undertook a long trip to Braunschweig to visit her relative Abbot Jerusalem.
 She initially felt inhibited by the Jerusalems, "since I had a great deal of freedom in Osnabrück, I must be embarrassed here".
 New perspectives soon opened up for her, such as visiting the opera, which she found enriching.

 Since 1763, she maintained a correspondence with the philosopher and historical-political writer Thomas Abbt, who had accepted the position of court and government councillor at the Schaumburg-Lippe court in Bückeburg.
 Original plans to marry Abbt were dashed by his early death on November 3, 1766.
 At the family's request, she became engaged in January 1768 and married on May 4 of the same year with Privy Councillor Johann Gerlach Jost von Voigts (1741–1797) from Celle.
 Voigts initially became director of the newly founded Osnabrück lottery through the mediation of Justus Möser and was given the title of councillor.
 In 1776, he was appointed forestry commissioner.
 Since her marriage, Jenny and her husband lived on the family property, the Haus vor Melle estate, which was located north of the center of Melle in front of the city gate.
 She soon found the childless marriage a burden, but accepted her fate by taking in foster children and financing their upbringing.